nastysloper/oojs_zoo/README.md

 a thisVar, element, index, and array.
 Pretty powerful stuff.

-- The other thing with JavaScript is not seeing when you are passing a callback function as an argument, as is the case with the forEach call.
+- The other thing with JavaScript is not seeing when you are passing a callback function as an argument, as is the case with the forEach call, which makes that function even more confusing.